nullkaaryle/kaarylepeli/README.md

 * * *
 *This is an ongoing Java course project for spring 2017: a game featuring a little cabbage roll as a main character and multiple hostile lingon berries to be avoided, all of them treading on a plate of mashed potato.*

-*Most of the code, documentation etc. is in Finnish.
-I decided to use my own drawings.*
+*Most of the code, documentation etc. is in Finnish.*